An experienced musician

 Kattam’s artistic path has also been enriched by other experiences.
 In 2009, he joined Cirque du Soleil for a special event in Washington.
 In 2010 he performed at the Vancouver Winter Olympic Games, and in 2012 he was dancer among the cast that presented a Bollywood dance performance at the Gala des Jutras.
 In 2013 and 2015, he recorded the percussion under the direction of Martin Léon for the movies A good lie and Guibord s’en va-t-en guerre by Philippe Falardeau.
 He has also been featured in several television performances, including the Série Montréal Québec reality show, for which he created the opening dance-percussion choreography.
 He played also the lead role in the play Ali au pays d’Alice, presented at Place des Arts as part of the 2012 Festival du Monde arabe.

 Drawing on his extensive experience with youth and family audiences – with close to 200 shows per year – Kattam created his solo performance, titled Kattam and his Tam-Tams.
 The show has been successfully presented in performance venues across Quebec and Canada (theatres, festivals, elementary schools, daycare centres).
 In addition to his solo show, Kattam release in 2016 his debut music album De Tombouctou à Bombay lending renewed momentum to his career due to many prizes and nominations (Canada, US, France).
 In 2017 he release his english album Timbuktu to Bombay and in 2018 the DVD of his live show.
-In 2019 he starts touring in US.
+In 2019 he starts touring in US (agent in US is Shaw Entertainment Group) and is officially part of the Recording Grammys Academy.

 Tilly Award 2018 (USA)- Best Family Fun - DVD